fidelthomet/privacy-preserving-proximity-tracing/src/assets/text/en.md

 +++ vis-privacy 6

 The app then automatically compares them with the locally stored IDs.
-If there is a match, it issues a warning, assuming the specific risk of transmission.
+If there is a match, it issues a <span class="highlight yellow">warning,</span> assuming the specific risk of transmission.
 This risk depends on the duration of the encounter and the estimated distance

 +++ text-attacks